 If you're trading in an old clunker for a new vehicle, you'll want to be sure of what coverages you currently carry before you drive the car off the lot.
 If you didn't carry physical damage coverage on "Ole Bessie," you won't have it on the new car either until you add it to your policy.
 As a result, you'll be on the hook for any damages to the car.
 If you're financing the vehicle, this probably won't be an issue because the lending institution will require that you have physical damage coverage as a condition of approving the loan.

 It's always a good idea to call your agent as soon as you complete the transaction.
 If you forget and don't report your new purchase within the allotted time, you run the risk of having a claim denied in the event of an accident.
 This means that you'll have to pay for repairs or replacement out of your own pocket.
+More importantly, you run the risk of driving without insurance, which is illegal in many states.

 It Pays to Prepare